Symbiomatrix/py-project-graph/README.md

 - An interactive standalone html visualiser is included which reads output graphs and highlights on hover / click nodes and their neighbours - this makes tracing a dependency path much easier without much prior knowledge.
 The visualiser has been tested and runs flawlessly on the latest chrome, waterfox and even waterfox classic.

 ## Usage notes
 - Update scanimport.DIRPROJ to the project directory of your choice and run it.
+Or add argparse, I don't much care for it personally.
 - Open highlighterJS (click or hover) and load either the project or dependencies graph.

 ## Examples (from [bmaltais' kohya repo](https://github.com/bmaltais/kohya_ss/))